ukatc/camera-calibration/README.md

 ## Installation

-The camera calibration module can be installed by running:
+The camera calibration package can be installed by running:
 ```bash
 pip install git+https://github.com/ukatc/camera-calibration
 ```

 ## Usage

-The module exposes a set of methods for correcting camera distortion in images and pixel coordinates, as well as converting pixel coordinates to real world units.
+The package exposes a set of methods for correcting camera distortion in images and pixel coordinates, as well as converting pixel coordinates to real world units.

 These methods all require a calibration configuration object be passed in.